 My thrifting adventures can surprise me sometimes and that’s what keeps me hungry for the hunt.
 Does that happen to you?
-I was out looking for one thing and then found this child’s wooden chest stuffed in the back.
-It is totally sporting the 1980’s vibe and was begging me to bring it home to revive it back to beauty.
+Eventually, I was out looking for one thing and then found this child’s DIY wooden chest stuffed in the back. ot only is it totally sporting the 1980’s vibe, but also begging me to bring it home to revive it back to beauty.

 The faux front was cute, but those awful plastic knobs were killing me.
 Overall, it was in really great shape and even had the inside bottom replaced at one time.
-Oh, and I know that this was a secret weapons retreat as inside was written, “Rex and Tim.
+Oh, and I know that this is a previous secret weapons retreat as inside is written, “Rex and Tim.
 Don’t touch.
 Weapons here.”
 Rex and Tim better watch out!

-See all the dents and dings starting to pop out? (a delighted giggle emerges…tee hee hee) Yes, I am easily amazed. ahem.
+See all the dents and dings starting to pop out? (a delightful giggle emerges…tee hee hee) Yes, I am easy to entertain. ahem.

-Once I got that finish off using a dozen or so sanding pads, (it seriously took more to get that wood revealed than my last two projects combined!)
+Next, once I got that finish off using a dozen or so sanding pads, (it seriously took more to get that wood revealed than my last two projects combined!)
 I was able to have it in the raw.
-Nothing needed but to give it a coat of my own furniture wax.
+Likewise, nothing needed but to give it a coat of my own furniture wax.
 See how it is warming up?

-Now for the base.
-I removed those hideous plastic knobs and decided to replace them with some vintage wooden ones from my stash.
+Afterward. it’s time for the base.
+To begin, I remove those hideous plastic knobs and decided to replace them with some vintage wooden ones from my stash.

-After giving it all a light sanding to help the paint have tooth, I used one of my favorite paints, Antique White.
+Then, after giving it all a light sanding to help the paint have tooth, I used one of my favorite paints, Antique White.
 I’ve used it numerous times, like on my feed sack chair or this curbside vanity.
-No priming, just straight out of the can and painted the knobs while on as well.
+Also, note there is no priming, just straight out of the can and painted the knobs while on as well.
 To finish it off, I gave it a distressed feel and topcoat of my furniture wax as well.

-The top is refreshed and the faux drawer pulls make more sense to me.
+Additionally, the top is rustic anew and the faux drawer pulls make more sense to me.

 My favorite part is the ticking lining hiding that quirky text inside.
 God knew I would need it to make it this piece perfect.

-Like most of my projects, this child’s wooden chest is available in my shop (SOLD).
+In addition, like most of my projects, this child’s wooden chest is available in my online shop.
 What a sweet gift this will made.

-My purpose is to share my ideas as well as inspire, so won’t you help me encourage others by pinning and sharing my wooden chest makeover?
-Thank you! ♥
+With that in mind, my purpose is to share my ideas as well as inspire, so won’t you help me encourage others by pinning and sharing my DIY wooden chest makeover?

-You asked and I delivered.
+Finally, you asked and I delivered.
 Up next, I am sharing one of my family’s favorite recipes.
-I’m making use of some garden goodness that is kid-pleasing and so good for your body.
+In the same fashion, I’m making use of some garden goodness that is kid-pleasing and so good for your body.
 Head here!